Dictionary » Adjective Words » Instinctive – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “instinctive” comes from the Latin “instinctus,” meaning “impulse” or “instigation,” derived from “instinguere” (to instigate or incite).
+The word “instinctive” comes from the Latin “instinctus”, meaning “impulse” or “incitement,” derived from “instinguere” (to instigate or incite).
 The suffix “-ive” turns it into an adjective.
-It entered English in the early 17th century to describe actions driven by innate feelings or impulses.
+In English, it entered use in the early 1600s to describe actions driven by innate feelings or impulses.

 Example Sentences